-4 Ways Multi-family Managers Can Overcome Price Hikes Due to Supply and Labor Shortages
+4 Ways Multi-family Can Overcome Price Hikes from Supply & Labor Shortages

 Stay ahead of inflation and shortages

 4 MIN.
 READ

 The pandemic and natural disasters have ravaged the supply chain over the past 20 months.
 In addition, HVAC and electrical trades have been experiencing serious labor shortages even before the pandemic, which has only worsened.
 Property managers should be ready for current and future price increases for both ongoing maintenance as well as supplies in response to the multi-family supply shortage.